andrey-golubenko/andrey-golubenko/README.md

 👨🏼‍💻 Working as a web developer since 2021

-🛜 Currently learning PHP, databases and working on becoming a full-stack developer
+🛜 Currently working on becoming a full-stack developer

 🌍 Based in Germany